illuzen/davinci_wifisd/README.md

 Notice I left off the suffix.

-Now the script should run slic3r on your .stl file and then prepend it with some comments that the printer likes and then netcat it over to the printer.
+Now the script should run slic3r on your .stl file to output a .gcode file and then prepend it with some comments that the printer likes and then netcat it over to the printer.

+10) Finally, when the script tells you that it published the file, go to the printer, click on Utilities, Build Sample, Star Vase.
+It won't be a star vase, it will be what you published.

 Happy printing!